Selling Homemade Food Products in NH - The Basics - Part Two [Fact Sheet]

 1. What must I submit with my license application?

-• All Process Review results for any processed or jarred foods such as BBQ, hot sauces, mustards, pepper jellies, and non-National Center for Home Food recipes for jam, jellies, pickles, salsa, and relishes.
+• All written Process Review results for any processed or jarred foods such as BBQ, hot sauces, mustards, pepper jellies, and non-National Center for Home Food recipes for jam, jellies, pickles, salsa, and relishes.
 Laboratory results (pH and water activity) for homemade buttercream or cream cheese frostings.

 • Water activity results for any baked goods made with banana, pumpkin, zucchini or other fruit or vegetable.